aas008/hr-screening-agent/README.md

 ## Why This Matters

 For a startup hiring their first few developers, this could save 2-3 hours per open position just on initial screening.
 That's meaningful time that could go toward actually interviewing the promising candidates.

----

-Built as part of my learning journey with agentic AI systems.
-The code isn't perfect, but it works and solves a real problem I've experienced.